scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 93

 Soylent for lunch, had dinner out again though.
+Tomorrow will be all soylent though, plus I have a dentist appointment.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/